sunpochin/CarND-Behavioral-Cloning-P3/README.md

 ## Model Architecture and Training Strategy

 ### 1. An appropriate model architecture has been employed

+I started with LeNet-5 model from previous lab, it doesn't work.
+Then I

 I use a modified network architecture nvidia used for their self driving car, which added some dropouts.
 [Link here](https://devblogs.nvidia.com/parallelforall/deep-learning-self-driving-cars/)